-The Corporation is exposed to fluctuations in interest rates for the valuation of its post-employment benefit obligations (Note 16).
-The Corporation is also exposed to short term interest rate risk on short term debt under its credit facility and CP program (Note 13).
+The Corporation is exposed to fluctuations in interest rates for the valuation of its post-employment benefit obligations (Note 18).
+The Corporation is also exposed to short-term interest rate risk on short-term debt under its credit facility and CP program (Note 14).
 The Corporation manages interest rate risk by monitoring its mix of fixed and floating rate instruments and taking action as necessary to maintain an appropriate balance.

-As at December 31, 2021, in addition to the valuation of its post-employment benefit obligations, the Corporation was exposed to interest rate risk predominately from short term debt under its CP Program and customer deposits liability, while most of its remaining obligations were either non-interest bearing or bearing fixed interest rates, and its financial assets were predominately short term in nature and primarily non-interest bearing (Notes 13 and 15).
+As at December 31, 2022, in addition to the valuation of its post-employment benefit obligations, the Corporation was exposed to interest rate risk predominately from short-term debt under its CP Program and customer deposits liability, while most of its remaining obligations were either non-interest bearing or bearing fixed interest rates, and its financial assets were predominately short-term in nature and primarily non-interest bearing (Notes 14 and 17).

-The Corporation estimates that a 50 basis point increase in short term interest rates, with all other variables held constant, would result in an increase of approximately \$1 to annual finance costs.
+The Corporation estimates that a 1% increase in short-term interest rates, with all other variables held constant, would result in an increase of approximately \$3 (2021 - \$2) to annual finance costs.